-CONSOLE: The 1100/90 master operator console is a UTS 20 terminal equipped with a clock calendar and a system panel used to control initial program load, assign SSPs to application partitions, and sound a system alarm.
-The master console also includes a printer.
-A second display unit and up to six auxiliary consoles can be added.
-The UTS 20 has a 12-inch screen and a typewriter-style keyboard with function keys and numeric keypad.
+CONSOLE: The 1100/90 master operator console is a UTS 60 terminal equipped with a clock calendar and a system panel used to control initial program load, assign SSPs to application partitions, and sound a system alarm.
+A printer and up to six auxiliary consoles can be added.
+The UTS 60 has a 12-inch screen and a typewriter-style keyboard with function keys and numeric keypad.